samuelbuenofran/samuelbuenofran.github.io/index.md

 Well hello there!
 Glad you came to see my webpage on Github Pages.
 Feel free to explore and look around to see what I have made along the years.
 In addition, you can also see my hobbies and interests displayed here as well.
 Thank you for your time! ✨😁

-Greetings!
-You are currently reading a GitHub portfolio website.
-Organisations, recruiters, and users alike are free to look around and explore the projects displayed here.
-If there is something of interest you find, then do not hesitate to contact me to resolve any uncertainties, or to get the information you need.
-I may not be able to answer all of your inquiries, but I will attempt to do my best at doing so.
-Furthermore, if you cannot get a response from me promptly, that either means I am away, or am extremely busy completing other tasks.

 ## Arduino/Electronics Projects

 | **Project Name**               | **Status**      |